zwave-js/zwave-js-ui/docs/guide/plugins.md

 ## Usage

-A plugin is imported in zwavejs1mqtt using `require(pluginName)(contex)` where context provides access to these elements:
+A plugin is imported in zwavejs1mqtt using `require(pluginName)(context)` where context provides access to these elements:

 - `zwave`: Zwave client
 - `mqtt`: Mqtt client